grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 - [PureTones Musical Scale](https://puretones.sadharani.com/scale/) is a digital 12 note keyboard with controls for fine tuning each key to be consonant with an accompanying drone track.
 - [PureTones Sequencer](https://puretones.sadharani.com/sequencer/) is a sequencer which enables composition of melodies and musical works in Indian Classical music using notes from a fine tuned musical scale.

+The [Ragatronics project](https://ragatronics.sadharani.com) combines Ragas from Indian Classical music with elements from Rock, Jazz and Electronic music.

 All applications [have been developed](https://github.com/aravind-sadharani/puretones) using Faust and WebAudio tools.

 ## Making Sound Machines